Presentation Date: Monday March 26, 2018

 Allen McLane, born in Philadelphia in 1746, moved to Delaware in the late 1760’s, married Rebecca Wells and settled in Duck Creek Crossroads (now Smyrna) where he set up a business making men’s leather pants.
 When the fires of independence began to emerge in the colonies, he quickly became associated with the early leaders of the cause in the Lower Three Counties of Pennsylvania.
 In the fall of 1775 he decided to join with the Patriots in Virginia and became involved in the Battle of Great Bridge where the military governor of Virginia Lord Dunmore was defeated.
 Then as the Three Lower Counties were declaring separation from Pennsylvania and Britain, McLane joined with the patriots of Pennsylvania and New Jersey who answered the call to assist General Washington to defend New York against the advancing British.

 Join us on Monday, March 26, 2018 as we welcome Tom Welch as he portrays Allen McLane.
+Our meeting place is now Scoogi’s Italian Restaurant at 738 Bethlehem Pike in Flourtown.
 Feel free to arrive early and eat in the back room where our meetings are held.
-MaGerks Pub and Grill in Fort Washington has a wide variety of food and drinks on their menu.
 A short business meeting will start around 7:15pm.
 The presentation will start at 7:30pm.
 We encourage you to join our membership for the very small and reasonable tax deductible amount of $20.

 His heroism and enterprising leadership was often noticed by General Washington and others at the Battle of Long Island, Harlem Heights, Kip’s Bay, White Plains, Trenton and Princeton.
 General Washington promoted him to Captain at Princeton and sent him back to (then) Delaware to recruit his company.
 When he reported back to General Washington, he was made a key member of the Philadelphia Spy Ring with Major John Clark.
 He also commanded a partisan unit of dragoons who were charged to be “the eyes and ears” of the commander and to disrupt the plans and actions of the enemy.
 So successful was McLane in disrupting British actions, they dubbed the McLane Partisan Party “the Market Stoppers” and placed a bounty on his head of one thousand pounds.